homerhanumat/lzchugo/content/reading.md

 ### Ryokan

 <p>
   Ryokan (1758-1831 CE) is one of the most popular Zen poet-monks.
-Kazuaki Tanahashtranslates a number of his poems and provides an excellent biography and criticaappraisal in <a href = "http://www.shambhala.com/sky-above-great-wind.html" target "_blank"><em>Sky Above, Great Wind</em></a>.
-The title is of this volume is a poem thaRyokan wrote on a kite at the request of a child.
-Another of his poems, inscribed on portrait:
+Kazuaki Tanahashi translates a number of his poems and provides an excellent biography and critical appraisal in <a href = "https://www.shambhala.com/sky-above-great-wind-2099.html" target="_blank"><em>Sky Above, Great Wind</em></a>.
+The title is of this volume is a poem that Ryokan wrote on a kite at the request of a child.
+Another of his poems, inscribed on a portrait:
 </p>

 <blockquote>